baher895/graphql-sample-project/README.md

 **Note :** You can find Port number in your console output.

+## How to Clean:
+In the root folder, in command prompt, run:

+- npm run clean

+**Note :** It works only on MacOS, the windows version would be available soon.

 ## Health Check:
 - Send a GET request to `/health-check`
 - You should be able to get the message: "The Server is Up & Healthy" in respond.